php-fig/fig-standards/proposed/event-dispatcher.md

 Message objects MUST support lossless serialization and deserialization.
 That is, `$m == unserialize(serialize($m))` must always hold true.
 Objects MAY leverage PHP’s Serializable interface, `__sleep()` or `__wakeup()` magic methods, or similar language functionality if appropriate.

-It is RECOMMENDED that Message classes use the suffix `Message`.

 ### Tasks

 A Task is an Event where a response from the listeners is permitted, and depending on the use case may be expected.